davidgraeff/aspect-oriented-ipstack/doc/collaborate_index.md

 ![Picture of files_to_features_tool](files_to_features_tool.png)

 You can start the editor by using `make fix_files_to_features` manually.
-It is also invoked if missing files or new files are detected.
+This will not work, if you've already refactored your files structure.
+In that case remove the `relevant_source_files`-file in your build directory and after that use `make fix_files_to_features`.

 ![Picture of files_to_features_tool](files_to_features_tool_problems.png)